LukasDubsik/muni_final_work-NMR/README.md

 [✔] md.in file correctly loaded.

 ### Simulation end
 Once the program's execution ends, all the files and extensions specified to be kept are copied to the **data_results/** directory where they are stored for further analysis.
 The outputs from running the simulations are stored in the **logs/** subdirectory.
 Along with this subdirectory, alongside them are other subdirecties, each for a part of the simulation pipeline where the saved files from that part are stored.
-There is also the final image of the spectrum under the name *(name)_nmr.png*.
+There is also the final image of the spectrum under the name *(name)_nmr.png* in **spectrum** directory.

+The full save is present under the the *save_as* name for replication.
+Pure data for visualization are zipped based on the save files and extensions given above in *sim.txt*.

 The example nor the data_results folder is present due to size limits for files on github.